mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 {{RFC7413}}, the client must mark the outgoing message as idempotent.

 ~~~~~~~~
-// connect to a server given a remote
+// connect to a server given a remote and send some 0-RTT data
 func sayHelloQuickly() {

     carrier := Initiate(local, remote)